drivet/website/content/posts/2020/website-castle.md

 In a [previous blog post][1], I gave a very brief introduction to the [IndieWeb][2], hopefully giving a sense of what is it and why it matters.
-In this post I'll try and zoom in a tiny bit and explain something of the mechanics of how the IndieWeb actually works and what it means to "join", as well as what it means to "like" a post or "share" a status update.
+In this post I'll try and zoom in a tiny bit and explain something of the mechanics of how the IndieWeb actually works and what it means to "like" a post or "share" a status update.

 I'm deliberately trying to avoid too much detail in this post because, frankly, there's a lot to write, and it's easy to get lost.
 So I'm going to